garykhollingshead/TravelEmulator/README.md

 Simple DotNET 8 program

 ## Build Instructions:
-`dotnet build TravelEmulator.sln`
+The solution file can be loaded and run, or you can use the dotnet command to build the executables `dotnet build TravelEmulator.sln`
+You can also publish and create a single executable `dotnet publish -r win-x64`

 ## Executing Instructions
 Can be executed from the commandline `TravelEmulator.exe`

+A current build is located here:
+./CurrentReleaseBuild/TravelEmulator.exe

 There are several flags that can be used:
 - `TravelEmulator.exe -waypoints 5`